Evaluating tests for cluster-randomized trials with few clusters under generalized linear mixed models with covariate adjustment: a simulation study: Methods

 with $\beta^0=0$ and the link function $g$ being the logistic link for binary outcomes and the log link for count outcomes.
 We consider two settings of this general model in terms of which variables are predictive of the outcome.
 These settings are counterparts of the two settings in the first simulation. \begin{enumerate}[(A)] \item The person-level covariates: $\beta^{\text{person,1}}=0.7$, $\beta^{\text{person,2}}=-0.75$, $\beta^{\text{person,3}}=-1$, $\beta^{\text{cluster}}=0$; \item The person- and cluster-level covariates: $\beta^{\text{person,1}}=0.7$, $\beta^{\text{person,2}}=-0.75$, $\beta^{\text{person,3}}=-1$, $\beta^{\text{cluster}}=0.8$. \end{enumerate}

 The statistical procedures being considered are also similar to the previous simulation with $X^{\text{person,4}}_{ij}$ and $X^{\text{cluster,2}}_{i}$ being the potential redundant covariates.
 In other words, we consider the models with the following sets of adjusted redundant covariates in addition to the covariates in the data-generating model: \begin{enumerate}[(1)] \item None; \item $X^{\text{person,4}}_{ij}$; \item $X^{\text{cluster,2}}_{i}$; \item $X^{\text{person,4}}_{ij}$ and $X^{\text{cluster,2}}_{i}$. \end{enumerate} The other two settings of the data-generating model that correspond to A and C in the previous simulation are not of interest, because in the corresponding models, very few person-level covariates are adjusted for, which implies that BW1 and BW2 perform similarly.
 A particularly interesting combination of the data-generating and fitted models is (D, 4).
-Although primary trial analyses typically adjust for a parsimonious set of covariates known to be associated with the outcome, this scenario may correspond to a secondary analysis that further adjusts for addition variables that may be nonprognostic (e.g., covariates that are not balanced between treatment arms).
+Although primary trial analyses typically adjust for a parsimonious set of covariates known to be associated with the outcome, this scenario may correspond to a secondary analysis that further adjusts for additional variables that may be nonprognostic (e.g., covariates that are not balanced between treatment arms).

-\textbf{\textit{Sensitivity analysis varying simulation parameters}}.
+{\textbf{\textit{Sensitivity analysis varying simulation parameters}}.
 To examine the impact of the choice of simulation parameters on the relative performance of the methods, we additionally consider the following alternate settings.
-First, because many studies may have lower outcome prevalence, we modify the intercept such that the marginal prevalence of the binary outcome is around 10\% (8.1\% for the scenario we consider).
+First, because many studies may have lower outcome prevalence, we modify the intercept such that the marginal prevalence of the binary outcome is around 10\% {(8.1\% for the scenario we consider)}.
 Second, we consider smaller covariate effects.
-The magnitude of the coefficients on the covariates used in our primary simulation may be larger than those observed in other studies.
+The coefficients on the covariates used in our primary simulation reflected values observed in a recently completed parallel group CRT with few clusters \citep{PROUDprotocol,PROUDresult}, but other studies may have smaller coefficients.
 We therefore set the covariate coefficients in the sensitivity simulation to be half of the values from our second simulation.
-For simplicity, these sensitivity simulation scenarios focus on the data-generating mechanism with many covariates (i.e., model~D) and the analytic approach that adjusts for the true set of covariates without redundancy (i.e., model~1).
+For simplicity, these sensitivity simulation scenarios focus on the data-generating mechanism with many covariates (i.e., model~D) and the analytic approach that adjusts for the true set of covariates without redundancy (i.e., model~1).}